Prescription Drug Rehab Center in Texas

 What Are the Indicators of Prescription Drug Abuse?

 Signs and symptoms of prescription drug abuse include physical, behavioral, and emotional changes that affect daily life.
-These vary based on the drug type.
+These vary based on the type of drug.

 • Taking higher doses than prescribed